 “Harvest Hosts is honored to be included on the list of fastest growing companies in the Rocky Mountain region, and even more honored to be able to operate in the beautiful and business-friendly state of Colorado,” Holland told Denver Business Journal and Colorado Inno.
 “We are proof that you can build an amazing company while living where you love.”

 Other Colorado companies on the list include:

-- No. 5, Denver’s RxRevu, a healthcare company whose platform delivers real-time, patient-specific cost information, electronic prior authorization and therapeutic alternatives at the point of care to enable shared decisions between providers and patients.
+- No. 5, Denver’s RxRevu (now Arrive Health), a healthcare company whose platform delivers real-time, patient-specific cost information, electronic prior authorization and therapeutic alternatives at the point of care to enable shared decisions between providers and patients.

 - No. 6, HomePride of Centennial, a remodeling company focused on bathroom renovations and home exterior improvements.

 - No. 7, Denver’s The Dingman Group, a niche relocation management company focused on athletes, coaches, staff or employees across all five major professional sports leagues.